 - An environment you found yourself in?

-> My partner deserves better than me
+> That your partner deserves better than you

 When is it just Self Doubt rather than Imposter Syndrome?

 Despite chronic self doubt being a symptom of Imposter Syndrome, it is important for me to state that you can in fact experience Self Doubt and have it NOT BE Imposter Syndrome.

 Let me explain…

 Self doubt is when ‘you lack belief in yourself and/or your ability to perform a task or action’.

 Like Confidence, Self Doubt is situational.
 You could be awesome at your job, but then be offered a new task to do that you’re not confident in completing.
 You will therefore doubt your ability to complete that new task, and depending on your Confidence levels, you may even decline to take it on all together.
 However, this is not the same as Imposter Syndrome.

 If you’re experiencing Imposter Syndrome in the same situation, you will feel like you’re not worthy to be asked to complete the new task in the first place.
 You’ll think you don’t know enough to complete it (even though you do) or that you’re not good enough to complete it, and that there are more qualified people.
 If you do accept the task it will need to be perfect or you’ll need to work around the clock so nobody finds out you’re a fraud.
 It’s a heightened state of feeling like an intellectual phoney despite evidence of your competence.
 That’s the thing about Imposter Syndrome: when triggered, it blocks you from seeing your success and acknowledging the great work that you do.
 Imposter Syndrome is an identity level fear and belief.
 It makes you question yourself, who you are as a person at your core, before you focus on what you can do.